vonovak/react-to-imperative/README.md

 ### Limitations

 The `inspectElements` function only functions correctly for pure function components.
 It does not work if you use hooks or if you use class components - those will be ignored by default.
+If you need your components to use state, lift the state up.

 ## Contributing